-- Differentiating our curriculum to ensure all pupils are able to access it, for example, by grouping, 1:1 work, teaching style, content of the lesson, etc. - Adapting our resources and staffing - Using recommended aids, such as laptops, speech to text software, coloured overlays, visual timetables, larger font, etc. - Differentiating our teaching, for example, giving longer processing times, preteaching of key vocabulary, reading instructions aloud, etc.
+- Differentiating our curriculum to ensure all pupils are able to access it, for example, by grouping, 1:1 work, teaching style, content of the lesson, etc. - Adapting our resources and staffing - Using recommended aids, such as laptops, speech to text software, coloured overlays, visual timetables, larger font, etc. - Differentiating our teaching, for example, giving longer processing times, pre teaching of key vocabulary, reading instructions aloud, etc.

-5.8 Additional support for learning
+Additional support for learning

-We have teaching assistants who are trained to deliver interventions such as Thrive, Learn to Move, and specific reading, writing and maths support.
+We have teaching assistants who are trained to deliver interventions such as ELSA and specific reading, writing and maths support.